 UPD is comprised of two lieutenants, six sergeants and 21 police officers.
 Its primary responsibility is to answer calls for service, provide traffic safety enforcement and provide proactive community patrols.

 There are two shifts: day watch and morning watch.
-Officers assigned to these watches work 12-hour shifts, from either 5 a.m. to 5 p.m. or 5 p.m. to 5 a.m.
+Officers assigned to these watches work 12-hour shifts - day watch from 5 a.m. to 5 p.m. and morning watch from 5 p.m. to 5 a.m.